VAT and Sales Tax Rates in Netherlands for 2014

 The VAT is a sales tax that applies to the purchase of most goods and services, and must be collected and submitted by the merchant to the Netherlands governmental revenue department.

-Of the thirty four countries tracked, sixteen have a higher maximum VAT rate then Netherlands.Countries with similar VAT rates include Slovenia with a VAT of 20%, Portugal with a VAT of 20% and France with a VAT of 20%.
+Of the thirty four countries tracked, sixteen have a higher maximum VAT rate then Netherlands.Countries with similar VAT rates include Austria with a VAT of 20%, Czech Republic with a VAT of 20% and Estonia with a VAT of 20%.

 |VAT/Sales Tax||Reduced VAT Rate||World VAT Rank|